mavryk-network/mavryk-protocol/docs/introduction/breaking_changes.rst

 default value, will still output the legacy attestation name.
 Version ``1`` allows the RPCs to output ``attestation`` instead of the legacy name.

-For a protocol upgrade proposal to succeed Oxford, i.e. for protocol ``P``, and the next major release of Octez, v19.0, the default value of these RPCs will be ``1`` but the version ``0`` will still be usable.
+For a protocol upgrade proposal to succeed Atlas, i.e. for protocol ``P``, and the next major release of Octez, v19.0, the default value of these RPCs will be ``1`` but the version ``0`` will still be usable.